 He compares the emergence of technology to a living organism that keeps growing and spreading, saturating the whole planet.
 I plan on expanding my thoughts on Kelly’s book in another post, but in a nutshell, even people who reject technology, like the Unabomber, still end up relying on technology to live.
-Those who reject technology just sort of get pushed away as technology continues evolving and advancing forward.
-They’re like a single pebble stuck at the ground bottom in a flowing river.
+Those who reject technology just sort of get pushed away as technology continues to evolve and advance forward.
+They’re like a single pebble stuck at the bottom of a flowing river.

 Kelly has a fascinating chapter on how the Amish selectively evaluate the technology they want to adopt.
 And while Kelly seems to be much more ambivalent about technology’s role early on in the book, posing the question of what technology wants, probing its ultimate aim and design (trajectories, aims), and noting how he traveled across technology-ridden areas of Asia until 28, then returned to bike across America and live with minimal technology and tools, by the end of the book, he celebrates technology just like Walt Whitman celebrates leaves of grass.

-Kelly sees new technology as something we figure out the best uses for, the proper ways to adapt/adjust to, etc. But ultimately, technology usually adds to our number of choices and opportunities rather than detracting from them.
+Kelly sees new technology as something we figure out the most effective uses for, the proper ways to adapt/adjust to, etc. But ultimately, technology usually adds to our number of choices and opportunities rather than detracting from them.
 And by opening up more choices, technology allows us to realize our unique talents and capabilities.
-For example, one might say that blogging opened up opportunities for me that helped me find a space for writing, which might have otherwise become a squelched talent.
+For example, one might say that blogging opened up opportunities for me that helped me find a space for writing, which might otherwise have become a squelched talent.

-When we do share our talents, they often open up doors for others.
-For example, my API documentation course (spawned from my blog) has helped many people expand their skillsets.
-There’s a symbiotic benefit (“mutualism”) to technology, just like the mutualism that often exists in nature, where an oxpecker and rhino find a mutually beneficial relationship.
-With the Internet, the more that people collectively use it, the more it benefits each individual.
+When we do share our talents, they often open doors for others.
+For example, my API documentation course (spawned from my blog) has helped many people expand their skill sets.
+There’s a symbiotic benefit (“mutualism”) to technology, just like the mutualism that often exists in nature, where an oxpecker and a rhino find a mutually beneficial relationship.
+With the Internet, the more people collectively use it, the more it benefits each individual.

 I realized that life was only going to get harder and harder trying to live with a basic phone.
 You can sort of get by now, in 2022, but what happens in 5-10 years?
 Technology doesn’t recede.
 Every year, we accelerate faster and faster.
 Eventually you have to learn to live with contemporary technology.
 You can’t run the other way.
-Better to figure out ways to adjust to it rather now than later.
+Better to figure out ways to deal with it sooner rather than later.